Board of Directors

 Philippe has 20 years of experience in the life science industry, including pharma, biotech and med-tech companies.
 Most recently, he was Chief Executive Officer and member of the Board of Directors of GlycoVaxyn for seven years.
 GlycoVaxyn was acquired by GSK in February 2015.
 From 2004-2007 he was chairman and chief executive officer of EndoArt SA, a med-tech company developing telemetric driven implants for cardiac diseases and obesity.
 Endoart was sold to Allergan, Inc. From 1999 to 2003, Dr. Dro was chief operating officer and part of the founding team of Axovan AG a GPCR-focused drug discovery company, where he helped to grow the company to become a clinical-stage entity, which was ultimately acquired by Actelion Pharmaceuticals Ltd. Prior to this, he held the position of chief operating officer and he was also a member of the board of directors of Antares Pharma, a drug delivery company formed by the merger of Permatec Group and Mediject.
 He also held executive director positions at SkyePharma PLC during its listing on the LSE and in finance at Sandoz Pharma AG (now Novartis AG).
 Philippe holds a PharmD from University of Grenoble (France) and an MBA jointly from Ecole Supérieure de Commerce de Lyon (France) and Cranfield School of Management (UK).

-In addition to her role as Chief Executive Officer, Veronica is also a member of the Board of Directors of LimmaTech.
-In 2009, she joined GlycoVaxyn AG as head of the clinical and regulatory affairs department and was Executive Director at the time of the company’s acquisition by GlaxoSmithKline plc in February 2015.
-During her 6 years at the firm, Veronica held different positions, from leading the clinical and regulatory department to taking care of business development of the company.
+Veronica is a biotech entrepreneur with more than 15 years of experience in building and growing biotech companies developing new drugs against several diseases.
+Most recently, she was CEO and member of the Board of Directors of GlycoEra, a late 2020 spin-off of LimmaTech that is developing novel drugs based on a glycoengineering platform.
+She successfully financed the company with a large Series A round in November 2021.
+Previously, from 2015 to 2020, Veronica led LimmaTech as CEO and has been a member of the Board of Directors ever since.
+LimmaTech is a spin-off of GlycoVaxyn, the company acquired by GlaxoSmithKline plc in February 2015.
+Veronica joined GlycoVaxyn in 2009, and during the 6 years at the firm, she held different positions, from leading the clinical and regulatory department to taking care of the business development of the company.
 Before joining GlycoVaxyn, she held leading roles focused on clinical R&D and international regulatory affairs in medical technology and biotechnology companies, including EndoArt SA and Allergan Inc. Veronica holds an engineering degree from the Swiss Federal Institute of Technology, Zurich (ETH Zurich) and a PhD in life sciences in the field of cardiovascular biomedical engineering from the Swiss Federal Institute of Technology, Lausanne (EPFL).

 Giovanni works as an independent consultant and advisor to companies active in life sciences and is an expert in clinical R&D for vaccines, therapeutics and devices with over 30 years’ experience in the field.
 Giovanni graduated in Medicine and Surgery from the University of Naples, Italy.
 In 1990, he joined Ciba-Geigy, one of Novartis’ predecessor companies, and with Novartis, he held positions of increasing responsibility in Switzerland, the US and the UK.
 From 1999 to 2005, he was the Global Clinical Head of the Respiratory, Dermatology and Infectious Diseases Therapeutic Area in Global Development, Novartis Pharma.
 In the same Division, from 2005 to 2007, he headed the Department of Methodology and Innovation.
 He joined Novartis Vaccines & Diagnostics in 2008.
 At the time of the acquisition of the Novartis Vaccines Division by GSK in 2015, he was the Head of Central Clinical Development.
 In 2015, he was appointed Head of the Siena Research & Development Centre, one of the three GSK global centers specializing in vaccine R&D and held this position until he became an independent consultant in September 2017.
 Over the years, Giovanni has led the development and regulatory approval of various products including formoterol, a long acting beta2-agonist in asthma and COPD (Foradil), omalizumab, the first anti-IgE monoclonal antibody in allergic asthma (Xolair), seasonal and pandemic influenza vaccines, vaccines against meningitis caused by meningococci A, C, W & Y (Menveo) and B (Bexsero).